 This is just one of the amazing stories in the world of utilizing “holistic medicine” for quality of life

 Looking for a Holistic Vet?
 Visit: http://www.ahvmf.org

 The American Holistic Veterinary Medical Foundation is the only organization specifically dedicated to supporting research in holistic veterinary medicine.

-We ask you to make a donation as little as $12 for the year which equals just $1 dollar a month (the computer just cannot actually charge $1 dollar per month) Of course any donation would be appreciated.
-We want this work to be continued as it will change “health” possibilities as we know it.
+We ask you to make a donation as little as $12 for the year which equals just $1 dollar a month, of course any donation would be appreciated.
+We want this work to be continued as it will change “health” options as we know it.

-Click on the AHVM Foundation Web site donation page and give anything you can toward a naturally healthy future that may one day change the course in your animal’s life.
+Click on the AHVM Foundation and give anything you can toward a naturally healthy future that may one day change the course in your animal’s life.